Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 9. Inspect Raised Beds Walls

 If you don’t garden in raised beds, this will not pertain to you.
 But for those of us who do, winter can be really hard on garden walls.

 - Closely inspect all garden walls for weak spaces, rotted wood, or bowed sides.
 Replace them immediately.
-Since I garden organically, my garden walls are made of untreated wood so they have to be replaced on occasion.
-Winter storms, snow or soggy soil can wreak havoc on raised bed walls.
+Since I garden organically, my garden walls are made of untreated wood, so they have to be replaced occasionally.
+Winter storms, snow, or soggy soil can wreak havoc on raised bed walls.

 - Related: Learn how to build simple raised beds cheap!